emedware/flat-diamond/README.md

 ### Abstraction

-`new Diamond(...)` is not possible as it is declared abstract (even if it has no abstract member) - This is so that it can inherit abstract classes!
+`new Diamond(...)` is possible even if it still has abstract members.
+Yes, it can inherit abstract classes though the typings are not always possible there, and some `//@ts-ignore` might be needed.

 The only problem still worked on is that if a class who has no implementation for an abstract method appears before another one who has an implementation, the method will be considered abstract (so the order of arguments for `Diamond(...)` matters here), even though a `//@ts-ignore` does the job.